Chalarangelo/30-seconds-of-code/snippets/custom-checkbox.md

 - Use an `<svg>` element to create the check `<symbol>` and insert it via the `<use>` element to create a reusable SVG icon.
 - Create a `.checkbox-container` and use flexbox to create the appropriate layout for the checkboxes.
 - Hide the `<input>` element and use the `label` associated with it to display a checkbox and the provided text.
-- Use `stroke-dashoffset` to animate the check symbol on state change and `transform: scale(0.9)` via a CSS animation to create a zoom animation effect.
+- Use `stroke-dashoffset` to animate the check symbol on state change.
+- Use `transform: scale(0.9)` via a CSS animation to create a zoom animation effect.

 ```html
 <svg class="checkbox-symbol">